Elisabeth Förster-Nietzsche: Early life

 Therese Elisabeth Alexandra Nietzsche was born in 1846 to Carl Ludwig Nietzsche and Franziska Nietzsche (née Oehler).
-She was named after three princesses with whom Carl Ludwig Nietzsche had worked.
+She was named after three sisters whom her father had tutored: Princess Therese, Princess Elisabeth, and Princess Alexandra of Saxe-Altenburg.
 Carl Ludwig was a Lutheran pastor in the German village of Röcken bei Lützen.
 Franziska was a rustic.
 Carl Ludwig died in 1849.
 Franziska had no prospects and her husband's pension was insufficient.
 She chose to rely on the charity of Carl Ludwig's mother, Erdmuthe, and the more distinguished prospects which she could open for the children.
 When remembering her early life, Förster-Nietzsche would suggest that they may have cried a lot.

 Friedrich and Förster-Nietzsche were close during their childhood and early adult years.
 In 1864, she suggested "that she join him in the new manner of free-thinking he had adopted."
 He replied that, if she wanted to follow him "into higher intellectual realms" she would have to choose between "views about the world, God, and atonement held by family and society, and the difficult, convention-defying search for truth."
 Nietzsche took to calling her "Llama" throughout their lives because he felt that the description of the load bearing, saliva spitting, stubborn animal fit her well.